-Fury labels Wilder idiot after epic bout
+I am greatest heavyweight of my era - Fury

 Best heavyweight battle ever?

-Fury's pomoter Bob Arum has seen it all in his long career in boxing but described this fight as the best he has seen.
+Fury's promoter Bob Arum has seen it all in his long career in boxing but described this fight as the best he has seen.

 "I've been in this business 57 years promoting fights and I truly have to say I have never seen a heavyweight fight as magnificent as this," he said.